jbush001/NyuziProcessor/tests/cosimulation/README.md

 ### Limitations
 - The emulator does not model the behavior of the store buffer.
-Since the store buffer affects visibility of writes to other strands, this means the emulator can't accurately model reads/writes to the same cache lines from multiple threads.
+Since the store buffer affects visibility of writes to other threads, this means the emulator can't accurately model reads/writes to the same cache lines from multiple threads.
-Thus, the random test generator currently reserves a separate write region for each strand.
+Thus, the random test generator currently reserves a separate write region for each thread.
 - The random instruction generator does not generate floating point instructions.
 There are still a fair number of subtle rounding bugs in the floating point pipeline.